gnai-creator/sage_two/README.md

-# 🎤 SAGE: Symbolic Adaptive General Engine — The Pitch
+# 🎤 SAGE: Symbolic Adaptive General Engine

 ## What if AI could truly reflect, feel, and understand meaning — not just generate text?